SAP/ai-sdk-js/packages/orchestration/README.md

 }
 ```

-The `azureContentFilter` supports four categories: `Hate`, `Violence`, `Sexual`, and `SelfHarm`.
+The Azure Content Filter supports four categories: `Hate`, `Violence`, `Sexual`, and `SelfHarm`.
 Each category can be configured with severity levels of 0, 2, 4, or 6.

 ## Support, Feedback, Contribution